avigad/mathematics_in_lean_source/source/basics.rst

     end my_ring

-If you are clever, you can do each of them with three rewrites.
+With enough planning, you can do each of them with three rewrites.

 We can now explain the use of the curly braces.
 Imagine you are in a situation where you have ``a``, ``b``, and ``c``